satyakota27/chessercise/README.md

 So, it can make 2 moves in a given quadrant space.
 However, each step it makes is unique and can make only 1 leap at a time.

 Coordinates to Location
-ord and chr are the methods which converts character to number and number to character respectively.
+<li>ord and chr are the methods which converts character to number and number to character respectively.</li